elazar/flystream/README.md

 // To remove a single protocol, specify it as a string
 $pathNormalizer = new StripProtocolPathNormalizer('foo');

-// To remove multiple protocols, specify them as an array of strings
+// To remove more than one protocol, specify them as an array of strings
 $pathNormalizer = new StripProtocolPathNormalizer(['foo', 'bar']);

 ServiceLocator::set(PathNormalizer::class, $pathNormalizer);